shanewidanagama/Shane-Personal-Website/README.md

 A website to showcase my professional and educational achievement.

-Used HTML, CSS, and JavaScript.
+Used HTML, CSS, and JavaScript, jQuery.

 See it here! https://shanewidanagama.netlify.app/